barracudanetworks/ngf-automation/contrib/terraform/azure/NGF-Quickstart-HighAvailability/README.md

 Following resources will be created by the template:
 - One Azure VNET with 3 subnets (for the NGF, frontend and backend)
 - One route table for each frontend and backend subnets that will route all traffic to the NGF including the traffic to the other internal subnet
-- Two Virtual machine with a network interface and public IP
+- Two Virtual machines with a network interface and public IP
 - 1 external load balancer for inbound traffic from internet towards the NGF cluster

 **Note** The frontend and backend subnets and resources are created by the template.
 Any additional subnets and configuration can be added in the template or added manually.